CPSC-1517/cpsc-1517-workbook-jan2024-a02-dgilleland/src/007/ReadMe.md

     dotnet watch
     ```

+When you view your website, the first thing you should notice is that its appearance is very, very "plain".
+This empty template makes no real assumptions about how the site should be styled.

 ### No-Class (*Classless*) Styling

 **"No-class"** styling brings the benefit of allowing your HTML to be "clean" and focused on the *content* of your website/application.
 They say "Content is King", but that's only lip-service if you wind up butchering your HTML with CSS classes and nesting `<div>`s just to get it to "look good".